-A collection of audio and video recordings from our events and interviews with our academic experts.
+A collection of video and audio recordings from past events and interviews with academic experts, students and alumni.

 The Goldstone Report exemplifies a broader phenomenon, of backlash against international institutions, and specifically against fact-finding efforts and dissemination of information during armed conflicts.
 This article analyzes common practices of legal fact-finding during armed conflicts, and examines their impact on factual beliefs held by the relevant societies.